 Godzilla's not particularly interested in fighting with humans and goes out of his way not to fight them even when they are opening fire on him.
 Like Gareth said, humans are like ants to him.
 You don't go out of your way to stomp on every ant you see, do you?

 The M.U.T.O.s aren't really evil, most of the destruction they cause is just due to them being so large, and through the movie they act like actual animals.
 There are even sympathetic moments with them, such as the loving moment the couple have sharing a nuke, and the mother crying at the destruction of her nest.

 - The mutant from The Lost Skeleton of Cadavra.
 As Betty puts it: "I don't think it ever meant to kill.
 It just didn't know not to."

-- The Ymir of Twenty Million Miles To Earth just wants to be left alone.
+- The Ymir of 20 Million Miles to Earth just wants to be left alone.
 The fact that it's continually growing and is wanted by the government to figure out how it survives on Venus leads to it being poked.
 The Ymir does not like being poked.

 - According to Word of God, the Cloverfield monster is not only a Non-Malicious Monster, it's also an Enfante Terrible.
 J.J.
 Abrams, the producer, said "He's a baby.
 He's brand-new.
 He's confused, disoriented and irritable."

 - The Kraken from Pirates of the Caribbean only ever attacks ships when Davy Jones wakes it using a massive hammer.
 Wouldn't you be a little cranky too?